Transfiguration Sunday: Feb 14, 2010

 HT CHOIR – Hymnody of Earth

-The Holy Trinity choir is hosting a special choral project this spring: We will be performing Hymnody of Earth on Sat April 17 at 8pm in on of the 40th anniversary of Earth Day (Arpil 22).
-The composer Malcolm Dalglish will be here and we be at our rehearsal on Thurs the 15th and at the dress rehearsal on Fri, April 16.
-Echo will also be singing as part of the concert, as will a professional chamber ensemble.
-If you’d like to join us, please speak with Becca Whitla.
+The Holy Trinity choir is hosting a special choral project with three choirs this spring: We will be performing Hymnody of Earth on Sat April 17 at 8pm in on of the 40th anniversary of Earth Day (Arpil 22).
+The composer Malcolm Dalglish will be here.
+Please mark the date in your book!!

 If you would like to leave a record of your visit or make a request, please complete this form and place it in the collection plate.